What is the relationship between The Foundation and nonprofits?

 Endowments and Planned Giving Partnership: We offer services to assist nonprofits in their endowment-building and planned giving efforts.

-Resource Library: In 2013, The Foundation partnered with Nonprofit Management Solutions, funding their resource library expansion plans through our endowment and combining our libraries at their location (8265 Vickers Street, Ste.
-C San Diego 92111, 858-292-5702).
+Resource Library: In 2013, The Foundation partnered with Nonprofit Solutions funding their resource library expansion plans through our endowment and combining our libraries at their location (8765 Aero Drive, Suite 134, San Diego, CA 92123, 858-292-5702).
 There, you can access The Foundation Directory Online database (where you can search through nearly 100,000 foundations who may offer the type of funding you’re looking for) available at no charge to nonprofits, with librarian Monday-Thursday from 10am-4pm.
 Call first to make an appointment.

 How do I share information about my organization with staff and donors who give through The Foundation?

 We receive many requests to meet with community-based nonprofits.
 Unfortunately, we are not able to accommodate all requests individually.